Diolinux/samples/README.md

 # samples
-File Samples for Deskto Test  and Review Porpouses
+File Samples for Desktop Test and Review Purposes